 Storage Tips

-Leftover Crock Pot Lemon Chicken can be refrigerated for 3-4 days stored in an airtight container.
-To reheat, put the leftovers in a baking dish and place in the oven set to 350 degrees until heated through.
+Leftover slow cooker creamy lemon chicken can be refrigerated for 3-4 days and stored in an airtight container.
+To reheat, put the leftovers in a baking dish and place in the oven set to 350 degrees until heated.

-You can also freeze this chicken recipe.
+You can also freeze this healthy chicken recipe.
 Place the chicken and any sauce in an airtight, freezer-safe container.
 Freeze for up to three months.
 To serve, thaw in the fridge, then reheat.

 More CrockPot Chicken Recipes You’ll Love